 With My Eyes

-Our ‘Excluded Youth’ project will invite up to 8 teenagers with mental health issues and their parents to join us weekly for a term.
+Our ‘Excluded Youth’ project will invite teenagers with mental health issues and their parents to join us weekly drama-therapy sessions.
 Divided into their peer groups the participants will have the opportunity to create a piece of theatre about their experiences which they will eventually show to each other.
 The project will enable each group, through the medium of theatre, to share what they are going through and help reduce the feeling of isolation.

 This will involve GSC drama practitioners as well as mental health professionals to guide and deliver the project.